Explicit Acyclic Models and (Co)Chain Operations: Preview of Parts I, II, and III

 We also discuss in Section 6 some delicate issues about compositions of standard procedure chain maps.
 These need not be standard procedure maps.
 But we establish a number of conditions that imply such compositions are standard procedure maps.
 The most useful of these condition is that the second map sends the image of the contraction of the domain to the image of the contraction of the range, again always assuming $h^2 = 0$.
 This is weaker than the condition that the second map commutes with contractions.
 There are equivariant, functorial, and twisted equivariant versions of this composition result that become quite important in Parts II and III.\\

-Section 7 continues the construction of chain maps using the standard contraction procedure to construct diagonal maps and equivariant diagonal maps $C_* \to C_* \otimes C_*$ for various complexes $C_*$.
-We also extend the constructions to multidiagonals $C_* \to C_*^{\otimes n}$.
-These multidiagonals and certain equivariant enhancements $N_*(E\Sigma_n) \otimes C_* \to C_*^{\otimes n}$ were absolutely crucial in the study of cohomology operations from the very beginning.\\
+Section 7 continues the construction of chain maps, using the standard contraction procedure, to construct diagonal maps and equivariant diagonal maps $ C_* \to C_* \otimes C_*$ for the complexes $C_* = M_*$ and $C_* = N_*(EG)$.
+We also extend the constructions to multidiagonals $ C_* \to C_*^{\otimes n}$.
+Such multidiagonals and certain equivariant enhancements $ N_*(E\Sigma_n) \otimes C_* \to C_*^{\otimes n}$, extending the seminal work of Steenrod, were absolutely crucial in the study of cohomology operations from the very beginning.
+The final (asterisked) subsection of Section 7 initiates the study of these equivariant enhancements, with some results eventually useful for a cochain level proof of Adem relations in Part IV.
+But explicit formulas are not obtained until Section 17 of Part III, where we give our version of results of Berger and Fresse from [3], [4].\\

 Section 8 deals with the construction of natural transformations between functors.
 We use our explicit contractions for chains on simplicies, chains on products of simplicies, and tensor products of chains on simplices, to define functorial chain maps using minimal contractible carriers.
 Of course this is just a reformulation of the classical acyclic model method, but made more explicit functorially at the chain level.
 We give two uniqueness theorems in the functorial context that extend the uniqueness theorems from Section 6.
 As two important examples, we discuss in detail the functorial Alexander-Whitney map $AW \colon N_*(X \times Y) \to N_*(X) \otimes N_*(Y)$ and the functorial Eilenberg-Zilber map $EZ \colon N_*(X) \otimes N_*(Y) \to N_*(X \times Y)$ when $X$ and $Y$ are arbitrary simplicial sets.
-Our methods easily imply that both $AW$ and $EZ$ are associative, $EZ$ is commutative, and $AW \circ EZ = Id$.
+Our methods easily imply that both $AW$ and $EZ$ are associative, $EZ$ is commutative, and $AW \circ EZ = Id$, even without knowing the formulas.
 Our method also produces a canonical chain homotopy between $EZ \circ AW$ and $Id$.
 The details of both the Alexander-Whitney map and the Eilenberg-Zilber map are used in fundamental ways in Parts II and III in our study of the Barratt-Eccles and surjection operads.\\